-Beginning with an investment in the Sarona Dairy in Paraguay in 1953, MEDA continues to play a leading role in investment for development.
+MEDA began as an investment in the Sarona Dairy in Paraguay in 1953 and continues to play a leading role in investment for development today.
 In 2018, our investment outreach benefitted over one million households, while 90,000 women, men and youth participated in MEDA programs.

 To support investments and projects, MEDA develops technical assistance packages, delivering services directly to funds and SMEs, or building the capacity of local partners to do so.
-Technical assistance can take the form of coaching investment fund managers, managing challenge grant programs for SMEs, training on environment, social and governance (ESG), and gender equality mainstreaming.
-In MEDA initiatives, we also combine investment with other project activities to accelerate the development of value chains, women’s entrepreneurship, climate-smart agriculture and youth employment.
+Technical assistance can look like coaching investment fund managers, managing challenge grant programs for SMEs, training on environment, social and governance (ESG), and gender equality mainstreaming.
+MEDA initiatives couple investment with other project activities to accelerate the development of value chains, women’s entrepreneurship, climate-smart agriculture and youth employment.

 MEDA continues to invest in a wide range of businesses from microfinance banks in Tajikistan and Nicaragua, equipment leasing firms in Tanzania and Ukraine, and agricultural processing companies in Sierra Leone and Paraguay.
 These investments often align with MEDA projects, enhancing our ability to achieve development impact in countries hampered by a lack of capital.

 To support the development of financial ecosystems and outreach to disadvantaged populations, MEDA provides capital to investment companies and funds such as BPI Investment Funds in Sub-Saharan Africa and Women’s World Banking Capital Partners’ global investment fund.
 We target investments for critical development goals such as green growth, gender inclusion and poverty alleviation.